 A DB2 spatial table can include one or more spatial columns, although ArcSDE restricts a feature class to a single spatial column.
-Spatial columns are defined with one of the DB2 Spatial Extender's UDTs.
+Spatial columns are defined with one of the DB2 Spatial Extender's user-defined types (UDTs).
 A spatial column can only accept data of the type required by the spatial column.
-For example, an ST\Polygon column rejects integers, characters, and even other types of nonpolygon geometry.
+For example, an ST_Polygon column rejects integers, characters, and even other types of nonpolygon geometry.